ijortengab/tag/README.md

         Ignore case distinctions.
    -w, --word
         Find tag by word.
-Default is find tag by containing text -p, --preview
+Default is find tag by containing text Attention.
+For example: `-w fair`, then:
+         - match for `fair` tag
+         - match for `fair-play` tag
+         - not match for `fairness` tag
+   -p, --preview
         Preview find command without execute it
    -x, --exclude-dir=<dir>
         Skip directory and all files inside them.
 Repeat option to skip other directory

+Example
+   tag add "November Rain.mp3" love rock ls ~/Photos/*.jpg | tag add trip-Bali-2021
+   ls ~/Photos/event/ | tag add hiking -D ~/Photos/event/
+   ls IMG-20201201-171501* | tag add hiking
+   ls IMG-20201201-171501* | tag add hiking gede-mountain ls IMG-20201201-171501* | tag add hiking gede-mountain trip-2015
+   tag find hiking -w -f | tag delete hiking | tag add adventure

-Tagging directory.
+Tagging directory
    - Tag the directory doesn't rename the directory name.
    - Tag the directory will create a `.tag` file inside the directory and put the tags inside that file.
-The extension `.tag` cannot be changed but you can add filename with `--tag-file` option.
+   - Extension `.tag` cannot be changed but you can add filename with `--tag-file` option or include that file in path.
+   - Adding tag directory is like append a word in the `.tag` file.
+     (equals with `echo word >> .tag`)
+   - Deleting tag directory is affect only if the line in `.tag` file only contains the word tag (regex pattern: /^word$/).
+   - Clear tag directory is means to remove the `.tag` file.

 Example
-   tag add "November Rain.mp3" love rock tag add . work todo ls *.jpg | tag add trip 2021
+   tag add . work todo
+   tag add ~/Photos --tag-file=.metadata   event trip tag add ~/Photos/.metadata.tag          event trip
 ```